 Equation 2 – force model for an agent at each simulation step

 The social force term includes comfort zones, intimacy and impending collisions with other agents.
 This model used a pre-calculated force vector field to steer the agents away from buildings.
 The vectors are computed prior to the simulation running and this provides an efficient method for moving agents with a GPU texture lookup to reference necessary navigation data.
 The downside of this method is that the environment must be divided into equal sized chunks and is constant for the entire simulation.
-If the need to represent a large area is required, the size of the tensor field must increase to keep the chunk size small enough to represent all features in the environment.
+If the need to represent a large area is required, the size of the vector field must increase to keep the chunk size small enough to represent all features in the environment.
 This requirement can be a problem when considering large urban environments, as memory on the GPU is often more limited resource in comparison to the computational power available.
 These schemes may also be wasteful for environments with large open areas and these issues also relate to cellular automata based solutions.
 Additionally, the existing pre-calculated force based method cannot handle dynamic movement of obstacles.

 However, a solution to this problem would be to add agents into the simulation that define the vector field mathematically and use all such agents within the obstacle term at each simulation step.
 It would add repulsive and attractive forces into the simulation, analogous to how the agent is repulsed using the social force.
 Moreover, extending this dynamic force calculation to the built form in the simulation could also be advantageous over the pre-calculation of the environment, as it would allow pedestrian pathways to be altered within the simulation.
 The disadvantage is that this would require more computation per simulation step, but considering the GPU has a large amount of computational resource available, this may be a valid trade-off for the added flexibility in the modelling system.